 Read on for my review, or skip directly to a shorter summary!

-How Does the Brooklyn Bedding Sedona Mattress Feel?
+What Does the Brooklyn Sedona Mattress Feel Like?

 Mattress construction is just one thing to consider when evaluating a new bed.
 Something you definitely need to think about?
 Firmness.